leakyboi/narashini.xyz/_posts/new-website.md

     picture: https://github.com/infi.png
 ---

-I have been working on a new website for a while now, and it finally got to a point where I can say: It's here.
-It's built with Next.js and has a fully custom static-site blog system using Markdown with Rehype for content management.

-**See its [project page](/project/infi.sh) for more information about the technology and the project.**

-The new website is still partly under construction, but it is ready to go as far as I can see.
-I hope you enjoy it just as much as I enjoyed making it and enjoy maintaining it.
-If you have any questions, you can contact me either on Discord or via contact@infi.sh.
+I've been trying to make a website I like for a while now, and I think the search is over now.
+This website uses markdown for the posts and projects and next.js for the website itself.
+I dont know much about web development, so i forked it from [infi.sh](https://infi.sh) and i made sure to follow the license.
+I really like the purpleish design and how the pages fade in at just the right speed.
+The rest of this was written by infi in his [blog post](https://infi.sh/post/new-website), so enjoy some nice markdown showcases.

-**The source code is available on [GitHub](https://github.com/infi/infi.sh).**
+**The source code is available on [GitHub](https://github.com/leakyboi/narashini.xyz).**

-Also be sure to check out **Wait What's** website at [waitwhat.sh](https://waitwhat.sh).

 ## The Demonstration